 St Kilda is Melbourne’s happening beach and nightlife district, but there is so much here to entertain kids too.

 - Luna Park – Melbourne’s vintage beachside theme park is definitely worth a stop.
 You can wander around the rides for free and if you only ride one ride, make it the Scenic Railway, where an operator on the coaster controls the speed.

 - See the Fairy Penguins – You can travel out to Phillip Island to see the penguins coming ashore at night on a tour, or for free you can watch them nightly at the St Kilda Pier.
 Arrive 30 minutes before sunset and hang out at the end of the pier with the other nature lovers to see some of these cute little penguins.

-- St Kilda Adventure Playground – This amazing pirate themed playground is open after school and on weekends.
-The kids will love the flying fox, trampolines, pirate ship, tunnels and giant castle.
+- St Kilda Adventure Playground – This amazing pirate-themed playground is open after school and on weekends.
+The kids will love the flying fox, great trampolines, pirate ship, tunnels and giant castle.

 Melbourne Main Attractions with Kids